jeremyButtler/freezeTB/included-programs.md

 Chapter six: make your own monster

-A better picture of how freezeTB works might be gotten by showing how it would look if I used an bash script.
+A better picture of how freezeTB works might be gotten by showing how it would look if I used a bash script.
 This is for default settings only, since it is an example and I want to keep the script more simple.
 This has not been tested.